k0staa/Code-Addict-Repos/siddhi-demo/README.md

 `./gradlew distDocker`
 Now you can start docker by run simple docker-compose command:
 `cd docker && docker-compose up`
-Open `localhost:8080/alarms/stream` and `localhost:8080/data` in web browser and write something in  `localhost:8080/data` text box.
+Open `localhost:8080/alarms/stream` and `localhost:8080/message.html` in web browser and write something in  `localhost:8080/message.html` text area.
 If you write alarm five times in 30 seconds time window you should see alarm message in alarms stream.

 ## Licence